 The calming sensation that cannabis can provide may seem enticing if you suffer with mental health conditions such as depression or anxiety or have been diagnosed with a dual diagnosis or co-occuring disorder.
 It may also seem attractive if you are struggling in professional or social situations and this can be classed as self medicating.

 Some people are able to use cannabis without becoming dependent on it.
 However, the amount of THC which is consumed affects the intensity of the high.
-The more THC the more likelihood of you developing an addiction.
+The more THC the more likelihood of you developing withdrawal, severe cravings and therefore addiction.

 Physical Symptoms